feather-design-system/feather-design-system/docs/Components/Button/README.md

 title: "Button"
 lang: en-US
 pre: "@featherds/button"
-description: "Buttons help users initiate actions or navigate through your application."
+description: "An interaction point to help users initiate actions or navigate through your application."
 tags: ["Button", "component"]
 layout: ComponentLayout
 ---

 ## Design

-Buttons act as primary interaction points for users.
-Buttons can be extremely high priority items, or they can be diminished when paired with information or other interaction points that require a users full attention.
+There are 4 types of Buttons, each styled to reflect a level in the visual hierarchy;

+* **Primary**<br />
+  filled shapes with "knockout text" to ensure that they have the most contrast of any Button
+* **Secondary**<br />
+  consist of a stroked shape with colored text, implying that the button has a parent container without being visually dominant
+* **Text button**<br />
+  uses an "invisible" shape, relying on the styling of the text to convey the importance of the component
+* **Icon button**<br />
+  uses an icon to communicate an action to the user

 <OverlineLinks title="Related Components">
 <OverlineLink href="#icon-button">Icon Button</OverlineLink>